 “After calculation of a Termination Payment in accordance with Section 5.3, the Non-Defaulting Party (“NDP”) may, at its option and in its discretion, set off, against any amounts Owed to the Defaulting Party (“DP”) by NDP or any Affiliate of NDP under this Agreement or under any other agreement(s), instrument(s) or undertaking(s), any amounts Owed by DP to NDP or any of NDP's Affiliates under this Agreement or under any other agreement(s), instrument(s) or undertaking(s).
 The obligations of DP and NDP under this Agreement in respect of such amounts shall be deemed satisfied and discharged to the extent of any such setoff exercised by NDP and/or NDP's Affiliates.
 NDP will give DP notice of any setoff effected under this Section as soon as practicable after the setoff is effected provided that failure to give such notice shall not affect the validity of the setoff.
 For purposes of Sections 5.4 and 5.6, "Owed" shall mean any amounts owed or otherwise accrued and payable (regardless of whether such amounts have been or could be invoiced) as of the Early Termination Date.

 Amounts subject to the setoff permitted in this Section 5.6 may be converted by NDP into any currency in which any obligation Owed is denominated at the rate of exchange at which NDP, acting in a reasonable manner and in good faith, would be able to purchase the relevant amount of the currency being converted.
 If an obligation is unascertained, NDP may in good faith estimate that obligation and setoff in respect of the estimate, subject to the relevant Party accounting to the other when the obligation is ascertained.
-To the extent that any Transactions are not yet liquidated in accordance with Section 5.2, the NDP shall be entitled, at its option and in its discretion, to withhold payment of a commercially reasonable portion of the aggregate amount, if any, determined under the first paragraph above to be payable by NDP to DP after any pertinent setoff(s), until such Transactions are liquidated in accordance with Section 5.2.
+To the extent that any Transactions are not yet liquidated in accordance with Section 5.2, the NDP shall be entitled, at its option and in its sole discretion, to withhold payment of a commercially reasonable portion of the aggregate amount, if any, determined under the first paragraph above to be payable by NDP to DP after any pertinent setoff(s), until such Transactions are liquidated in accordance with Section 5.2.
 Nothing in this Section 5.6 shall be effective to create a charge or other security interest except as may be provided under applicable law.
 This setoff provision shall be without prejudice and in addition to any right of setoff, netting, off-set, combination of accounts, counterclaim, lien or other right to which any Party is at any time otherwise entitled (whether by operation of law, contract or otherwise).
 Each of the Parties represent and acknowledge that the rights set forth in this Section 5.6 are an integral part of the agreement between the Parties an d that without such rights the Parties would not be willing to enter into Transactions.
 The Parties further acknowledge that each is executing this Agreement on behalf of itself as principal and, with respect to this Section 5.6, as agent on behalf of its Affiliates, which Affiliates shall receive the benefits of this Section 5.6 and otherwise be bound as if such Affiliates had directly signed this Agreement as it relates to Section 5.6.”

 Netting of Payments.
 The Parties agree to replace Section 6.4, in its entirety, with the following (italicized text indicates additions to existing language):